bjungs/mds-edc/README.md

 For support, please open an issue in the GitHub repository or contact our support team at [SUPPORT EMAIL/LINK].

-For more detailed information on EDC configuration and usage, refer to the official [Eclipse Dataspace Connector documentation](https://eclipse-edc.github.io/docs/).
+For more detailed information on EDC configuration and usage, refer to the official [Eclipse Dataspace Components documentation](https://eclipse-edc.github.io/docs/).